jh1993/UnderusedOptions/README.txt

 - Void Walk upgrade affects twice the radius, and no longer turns chasms into floors; the teleport fails if the orb is on a chasm but the explosion still happens.
 Cost increased to 3 SP.

 Blizzard:
-- Hailstorm (6 SP): If an affected tile already has a blizzard cloud, the unit on that tile is dealt ice damage equal to twice the damage of this spell, and frozen for 1 turn.
+- Hailstorm (6 SP): If an affected tile already has a blizzard or thunderstorm cloud, the unit on that tile is dealt ice damage equal to twice the damage of this spell, and frozen for 1 turn.

 Bone Barrage:
 - Now no longer requires line of sight.